-Located in the north of the United States on the border of Canada, Detroit is well positioned on the Detroit River, making it a major port on one of the four major straits that connect the Great Lakes system to the Saint Lawrence Seaway.
+Located in the northern US state of Michigan on the border of Canada, Detroit is a city well placed to do business.
+The city's position on the vast Detroit River has enabled it to become a prominent port on one of the four major straits that connect the Great Lakes system to the Saint Lawrence Seaway.

 Living in Detroit as an expat